-Most people know that those bright-red steps in Times Square are the place to score discount Broadway tickets (Fidi and Downtown Brooklyn also have TKTS booths).
+Most people know that those bright-red steps in Times Square are the place to score discount Broadway tickets.
 But like any good play, timing is everything: Show up at 5pm sharp, when box offices release most of their available tickets for the day.

 7. Use lampposts to navigate Central Park.

 Each post in the park has four numbers on the side.
 The first two digits indicate the nearest cross street.
 The higher the second two numbers, the closer you are to the park’s north-south centerline.
 Finally, if the last number is even, that means you’re on the East Side; if it’s odd, you’re on the West Side.